 Kwame Onwuachi is an award-winning chef and author.
-He is the chef of Kith and Kin restaurant and the owner of the Philly Wing Fry franchise, both in Washington, DC.
-This year, he won the 2019 Rising Star Chef award from the Beard Foundation and was also named Best New Chef by Food and Wine.
-His memoir, Notes from a Young Black Chef, was published this year and received high praise from both journalists and the food industry.
+He is the chef of Kith and Kin restaurant in Washington, DC.
+This year, he won the 2019 Rising Star Chef award from the Beard Foundation.
+He was also named Best New Chef by Food and Wine and made the Time 100 Next list.
+His memoir, Notes from a Young Black Chef, was published this year and received high praise from both journalists and the food industry; the book is a finalist for Goodreads best food and cookbooks of the year.
 Onwuachi was born on Long Island and raised in New York City, Nigeria, and Louisiana.
 First exposed to cooking by his mother, in the family’s modest Bronx apartment, he took that spark of passion and turned it into a career.
 From toiling in the bowels of oil cleanup ships to working at some of the best restaurants in the world, he has seen and lived his fair share of diversity.
 Onwuachi trained at the Culinary Institute of America and has opened five restaurants before turning thirty.
 A former Top Chef contestant, he has been named one of Food & Wine‘s Best New Chefs and a 30 Under 30 honoree by both Zagat and Forbes.
 Listen to The Splendid Table episode featuring an intimate conversation with Kwame Onwuachi.

 Shauna Sever is a regular contributor to The Splendid Table, for which she was nominated for an IACP award in 2017.
 As a writer, Shauna’s work is best defined by several baking-centric cookbooks.
 Her fourth and newest book is Midwest Made.
 She has also contributed food stories, recipes, and expert tips for numerous outlets including The Wall Street Journal, USA Today, Food52, Bon Appetit, The Kitchn, Fine Cooking, Food and Wine, Bake from Scratch, O Magazine, and many more.
 She began developing and writing recipes when she launched her award-winning baking blog Piece of Cake in 2007.
 After more than 12 years of California living, Shauna, her husband, and their two sweet-toothed kids returned to her hometown of Chicago, where she now bakes, writes, and is always on the hunt for great old-school Midwestern bakeries.